-Ans: a) photoelectric current increases.
+Ans : a) photoelectric current increases.

-- 3) The maximum kinetic energy of the photoelectrons depends only on
+3) The maximum kinetic energy of the photoelectrons depends only on a) potential b) frequency c) incident angle d) pressure Ans : b) frequency .

-- a) potential

-- b) frequency

-- c) incident angle

-- d) pressure

-Ans: b) frequency.

-- According to De-Broglie, the waves are associated with 4)
+- 4) According to De-Broglie, the waves are associated with

 - a) moving neutral particles only.

-- b) moving charged particles only.
+- b) moving charged particle only.

 - c) electrons only

 - d) all moving matter particles